The Peculiar Climate of Ballarat

 A close-up of the beautiful Asian bleeding heart, Lamprocapnos spectabilis, native from Korea to Siberia.

-Araucania, Cascadia, Anatolia, the Bosporus, Aquitaine, the Basque Country, the Atlas Mountains, the Cape; Ballarat shares a climate in common with some of the most stunningly beautiful natural landscapes in the world.
-I don’t know if I will ever find myself in any of these far-flung locations, but if I do, I will be sure to spend some time exploring their parks and gardens, knowing that whatever grows well there will grow well here, too.
+Tasmania, Canterbury, Araucania, Cascadia, the Basque Country, Aquitaine, the Western Cape, the Atlas Mountains, the Bosporus, and Anatolia; Ballarat shares a climate in common with some of the most stunningly beautiful natural landscapes in the world, and if I ever find myself in any of these far-flung locations I will be sure to spend some time exploring their parks and gardens, knowing that whatever grows well there will grow well here, too.

 So, dear fellow Ballaratians, the next time someone makes a wise crack about ‘Ballarat weather’, you can tell them that it is our much-maligned climate that makes Ballarat's gardens so beautiful.
 Of course, we could always do with a little less of that bracing wind (a visiting friend from Singapore once opened the window and exclaimed, 'Air-conditioning on the outside!'), but since heatwaves and warming climates are now such a global concern, is there really anything wrong with living in the coolest city of this mostly hot and sunburnt country?